sc-2021-ccu-lanl-statistics/simulation-project/README.md

 This is saying that at 5x worse failures than baseline, the makespan is around 31% worse.

 You may get some numbers that are not that close to 1.31 since the failures are random across nodes and time, as described in the paper.
 Due to this, we treated this as a Monte Carlo simulation.
-The results presented in the paper (Table 4) are averaged across 1500 runs to determine the average makespan for the baseline system, and also 1500 additional runs to determine the average makespan for the less reliable system for a given workload.
+The results presented in the paper (Table 4) are averaged across 1500 runs to determine the average makespan for the baseline system, and also an additional 1500 runs to determine the average makespan for the less reliable system for a given workload.
-Using these two averages we are able to calculate the average normalized makespans for each of the scenarios presented in Table 4 of the paper.
+Using these two averages we compute the average normalized makespans for each of the scenarios presented in Table 4 of the paper, as the ratios of the average makespans for the less reliable systems to the average makespans for the given baseline systems.

 If one wants to run the simulation again you must specify a different output folder.
     python3 run_simulation --output ~/experiments/___name___